wp-plugins/simply-pinterest/trunk/readme.txt

 Donate link: http://terriswallow.com/
 Tags: pinterest, marketing, social media, button, click, hover, image, images, photo, photos, pin it, pinit, social Requires at least: 3.0.1
-Tested up to: 3.4
+Tested up to: 4.2.2
-Stable tag: 1
+Stable tag: 1.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Simply Pinterest - a WordPress Plugin is a WordPress plugin designed to be light weight, easy to use while achieving one goal: making it easy for your visitors to share your content on Pinterest.
+Simply Pinterest is a free & open source WordPress plugin designed to be light weight and easy to use with one goal: making it easy for your visitors to share your content on Pinterest.

 == Description ==